Poems & Videos

 Ice Storm, Early 1950s in Hot Metal Press

-Four poems: Sulfur Cravings in the Dead of Winter, She Dies For, Roast Egg, The Grounding Root, in Future Earth Magazine, Volume 3 Part 1, Theme: Food: Hunger & Satiety (PDF download)
+Four poems: Sulfur Cravings in the Dead of Winter, She Dies For, Roast Egg, The Grounding Root, in Future Earth Magazine, Volume 3 Part 1, Theme: Food: Hunger & Satiety (PDF download) No longer available.

 One of the Many published online at Qarrtsiluni in their issue themed: The Crowd.
 This issue was zapped as one of the best journals on the internet in the blog The Best American Poetry (October 21, 2010)